 - Loss of consortium

-If you choose to be represented by a New Orleans aggressive driving accident lawyer from the Morris Bart law firm in your wrongful death claim, we will take on all casework so your family can concentrate on healing.
-To get started with a free case review, call us today at (504) 613-4771.
+If you choose to be represented by a New Orleans aggressive driving accident attorney from the Morris Bart law firm in your wrongful death claim, we will take on all casework so that your family can concentrate on healing.

 There are a few Louisiana laws you should be aware of heading into your aggressive driving accident case: